deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 Description
 ===========

-For some of the nodes in `Script <../api/dff.script.core.script#Script>`__ returning constant values might be not enough.
+For some of the nodes in `Script <../api/dff.script.core.script#Script>`__ yielding constant response values might be not enough.
-For these cases each return value can be represented as a Python function.
+For these cases each response can be represented as a Python function.

 These functions are executed on pipeline startup if ``validation_stage`` parameter of `Pipeline <../api/dff.pipeline.pipeline.pipeline#Pipeline>`__ is ``True`` and in the end